• Skip to primary navigation

 The combination of the sharp cheddar and the herbs all mixed in the flaky scones is such a delicious combo!
 If you have not tried a savory scone, I hope these will be your first.

-These are actually pretty simple to make.
+These are pretty simple to make.
 They are similar to making a biscuit which means everything needs to stay chilled and worked in quickly.
 Because of this, you can have these scones on the table in about 25 minutes.

 Rye Scones with cheddar and herbs stacked together on a surface.